thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

 The impact is extremely small.
-When a resolved template is marked to use decoupled logic and it is not cached, the template logic resource will be resolved first, parsed and processed into a secuence of instructions in-memory: basically a list of attributes to be injected to each markup selector.
+When a resolved template is marked to use decoupled logic and it is not cached, the template logic resource will be resolved first, parsed and processed into a sequence of instructions in-memory: basically a list of attributes to be injected to each markup selector.

 But this is the only *additional step* required because, after this, the real